LINDA WERTHEIMER, Host:

 DEL BARCO: Riots are nothing new at this jail.
 The Pitchess Detention Center has a history of bloody inmate violence, some of it recent.

-Mr. DAVE JUDGE (Senior Deputy, Los Angeles County Sheriff's Department): This is tame.
+DAVE JUDGE: This is tame.
 This is mild.
 This is a great way to intervene without causing any harm.
 The nice thing about this is it allows you to intervene at a distance.

 DEL BARCO: Estrella reporter, Andres Herrera was one of the nervous volunteers, as sheriff's deputies had a field day testing the device on the media.